 If your cat eats fish, they will consume some of this mercury.
 The mercury content of fish is not all the same, though.
 All fish receive some mercury from their environment.
 However, predatory fish that eat other fish are usually more mercury-rich than fish lower on the food chain.
 This is because they are also getting mercury in their diet.
 Therefore, fish that eat plants are much lower in mercury than those that eat other fish.
 Salmon happens to be lower on the food chain.
 They also don’t spend their whole lifespan in the ocean, so they are quite low in mercury.

 There are some other possible issues with salmon as well.
 Not all the proposed issues have scientific backing, though.

-Some claim that the bones in salmon are high in phosphorus and magnesium, which can cause kidney problems.
+Some claim that salmon is high in potassium and phosphorus, which can cause kidney problems.
 However, there likely isn’t enough to bother most cats.
 You only really need to worry if your cat has a history of kidney or urinary tract problems.
 We didn’t find any scientific evidence to link a primarily fish diet with urinary problems.

 Vitamin K synthesis may be a problem for felines that consume a diet of mostly fish.
-Studies have found that kittens and nursing cats may become deficient if fed a diet containing mostly fish.
-However, most diets contain added vitamin K. The study suggests that cats should be supplemented at least 60 μg of vitamin K in their cat food if it contains mainly fish.
+Studies have found that kittens and nursing cats may become deficient if fed a commercial diet containing mostly fish.
+However, most diets contain added vitamin K. One study suggests that fish-based cat foods should be supplemented with at least 60 μg of vitamin K per each kilogram of food.
 Many cat food companies do this today, so check the label before purchasing anything.